 Real estate brochure templates are key assets in the business of selling and renting property.
 Browsing properties online is a great way to find out what is available area-by-area and within budget.

 However, when it comes to making decisions between different properties, it’s hard to beat the tactile presentation of information in the organized way allowed by print.
 Being able to compare two similar properties in well-designed brochures is invaluable for prospective buyers and tenants.
-However, for home-hunters to accurately evaluate what each of their shortlisted properties offer against their checklist of requirements, the features of each property should be presented consistently.
+However, for home-hunters to accurately evaluate what each of their shortlisted properties offers against their checklist of requirements, each property's features should be presented consistently.
 Real estate brochure templates enable the required level of consistency.

 Different Types of Real Estate Brochure